Find Grad Schools

 • Review employment applications and job orders to match applicants with job requirements.

-When polled, Human Resources Specialists say the following skills are most frequently used in their jobs:
+These are the skills Human Resources Specialists say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.